-Trump says immigration raids starting 'fairly soon'
+Trump says immigration raids coming 'fairly soon'

 “We’re not forcing aliens to drink out of the toilet,” said Villareal, head of an area that in May apprehended nearly six times fewer people than the El Paso sector, a stretch of border that has borne the brunt of the migrant surge.

-Reporting by Andrew Hay in Taos, New Mexico; Editing by Bill Tarrant and Leslie Adler
+Reporting by Andrew Hay in Taos, New Mexico; Editing by Bill Tarrant, Leslie Adler & Shri Navaratnam